 In the current economy, the US Bureau of Labor Statistics reports a continuing trend for employers to open temporary jobs.

 Maybe these employers will eventually convert those jobs into permanent positions.
 Maybe they won't.
 What the future holds is unclear.

 Some economists believe that this increase in temporary employment is, in fact, temporary because employers are waiting to open permanent jobs, unsure of the economic recovery.
 Others see the trend of increased temporary employment continuing into the future - an increasingly permanent part of the whole job market.

 Sometimes a temporary job is all you can find.
 And, of course, sometimes a "permanent" job becomes temporary when there is a layoff or an employer goes out of business.

-Working through a temporary agency is often a short-cut to quickly finding temporary employment, assuming you pass their screening and any testing that may be needed.
+Working through a temporary agency (also known as a staffing firm or staffing agency) is often a short-cut to quickly finding temporary employment, assuming you pass their screening and any testing that may be needed.

 Some temporary agencies specialize in a field or an industry, like engineering, nurses, or office workers.
 Others specialize in a geographic area, and still others offer general recruiting services, filling both permanent and temporary needs their clients have.

 Like any recruiting agency, a temporary agency's clients are the employers, not the job seekers, although they may work closely with job seekers who have the skills and experience in high demand.